 Frequently Asked Questions Regarding the MFA Program

-Rather than distributing hard-copy packets, we have been working to make our website as comprehensive as possible.
-We hope that all of the information prospective applicants need to become familiar with our program can be found on these pages.
-If you require information on a particular subject that is not addressed on this website, please let us know.
+We hope all of the information that prospective applicants need to become familiar with our program can be found on these pages.
+If you require information on a particular subject that is not addressed on our website, please let us know.

-The Department does not make any recommendation regarding whether an applicant should visit prior to applying.
-Our information sessions are provided as a courtesy to those prospective applicants who would like to get a feel for the MFA Program.
-Attendance at an information session is optional and has absolutely no bearing on admissions decisions.
+The Department does not make any recommendation regarding whether an applicant should visit prior to applying; attendance at the Open House is optional and has no bearing on admissions decisions.

 How many graduate students are enrolled in the Department of Painting + Printmaking?